nickelkr/nexus-checker/README.md

 - color    ~> white
 - duration ~> 10 seconds

+Example with options that would search for a 32GB Midnight Blue Nexus 6 every 3 seconds:
+`./nexus-checker -size 32 -color blue -duration 3`

 ### Notes
 Originally, the nexus-checker would issue a http.Head() request and utilize the Content-Length attribute to determine if the page had changed.
 If the page had